 About Roger Hamilton:

 Roger James Hamilton is a world-renowned futurist and social entrepreneur.
-He is the Founder of Entrepreneurs Institute and the creator of the Wealth Dynamics & Talent Dynamics profiling systems, used by over 250,000 entrepreneurs to follow their flow.
+He is the Founder of Entrepreneurs Institute and the creator of Wealth Dynamics, used by over 250,000 entrepreneurs to follow their flow.

-Born in Hong Kong and educated at Trinity College, Cambridge University, Roger became an entrepreneur soon after attaining his degree, experiencing many failures before achieving success.
-Roger now owns businesses in publishing, property, financing, franchising, event management, resort management, training, coaching, technology, membership, retail and education.
-Roger lives in Bali with his wife, Renate, and three children.
+Roger owns businesses in publishing, property, financing, franchising, event management, resort management, training, coaching, technology, membership, retail and education.
+Roger lives in Bali with his wife, Renate, and their three children.